ethanimproving/Family-Ideas/Relationship/Diary/Waking Up With Thee.md

 So come, my love, and let us never part,
 For waking up with thee is music to my heart.
 A blissful state, a wondrous delight,
-That fills me with joy, and pure light.
+That fills me with joy, and love's pure light.

+. . .

 Also it would be nice to fuck you in lingerie.